Readify/madskillz/DataAndAnalytics.md

 - I am mentoring another Readifarian, deliberately helping them to round out their skill set.
 - I am sharing my on-the-job learning and experiences with others so they can be more effective in their roles.
 - I am known as someone who looks for opportunities to invest into the Readify teams in my state.
+- I am assisting in building the Data and Analytics team, doing things like helping with hiring, setting up our processes, assisting with induction or mentoring others.

 ## Lead Consultant
-> I am trusted to autonomously lead people through high-risk engagements with a proven record of delivering projects from inception to their successful completion.
+> I am trusted to autonomously lead people through high-risk engagements with a proven record of delivering products from inception to their successful completion.

 #### I am becoming a respected and trusted leader of people.
 - I generally inspire people, especially those on mine and my client's teams.